Azure/Cloud-Native/website/blog-cnny/2023-02-17/cnny-wrap-up.md

     href="https://azure.github.io/Cloud-Native/cnny-2023/cnny-wrap-up" />
 </head>

-And that's a wrap on the inaugural #CloudNativeNewYear!Thank you for joining us to kick off the new year with this learning journey into cloud-native!
+And that's a wrap on the inaugural #CloudNativeNewYear!
+Thank you for joining us to kick off the new year with this learning journey into cloud-native!
 In this final post of the 2023 celebration of all things cloud-native, we'll do two things:

 * **Look Back** - with a quick retrospective of what was covered.
 * **Look Ahead** - with resources and suggestions for how you can continue your skilling journey!